carlosapgomes/otw/README.md

 Clone this project and `cd` into its folder.

-Edit `config/otwConfig.js` and set the `projectOwner` and `appAdmin` email addresses.
+Create a file `config/otwConfig.json` (see the example in that folder) and set the `projectOwner` and `appAdmin` email addresses.

 ### Firebase project

 Create a new firebase project.

-Create a `config/firebaseAppConfig.js`file and set all the Firebase config options (see `config/firebaseAppConfig_example.js` for the required fields).
+Create a `config/firebaseAppConfig.json`file and set all the Firebase config options (see `config/firebaseAppConfig_example.json` for the required fields).

 Download the project adminsdk service account key and save it to `config/otw-firebase-serviceaccount.json`.